paul-ollis/vim-vpe/docs/api/api.vpe.channels.rst

                 *message*: str
                     The received message.
 This is always a string, even for raw channels.
-Vim replaces any NUL chracters with newlines, so pure binary messages cannot be handled using on_message.
+Vim replaces any NUL characters with newlines, so pure binary messages cannot be handled using on_message.

         .. py:method:: read(timeout_ms: Optional[int] = None)